till2/till2.github.io/_posts/2023-02-18-transformers.md

 [0.0246, 0.1081, 0.0315, 0.0757, 0.0912]])
 </div>

-To get the final weight matrix, we apply a softmax on each row (each row sums to 1).
+To get the final weight matrix, we apply a softmax on each row.
+Each row now sums up to 1.
 ```py
 W = F.softmax(W, dim=1)
 W